 - Avoid Righteous Indignation.
 A polite and informative tone is best.
 Avoid opening by saying "as a citizen and taxpayer," since the legislator can assume that you are both.
 Begin the letter with a short paragraph that describes the issue and the request you are making.
 An example of a standard opening sentence is: "I am writing about HB 1234, the Animal Welfare Rights Act, currently before the legislature.
 I encourage you to oppose this legislation as written on the grounds that ...."

 - Focus on Key Points.
 Don't make the communication too wordy.
 Try to use common terms and language.
 Most legislators do not have medical or clinical training, and cannot decipher overly technical language.
 Explain the potential impact on patients and/or owners, quality and accessibility of care, animal or human health, and your practice, if relevant.
 A one-page letter is ideal, but two pages are acceptable.
 Avoid discussing tangential issues that will dilute or confuse your message.

 - In Closing.
 Avoid threatening language.
 Simply recap the main points and encourage specific action.
 Don't be vague.
 Requests should be clear, concise and as specific as possible, such as to co-sponsor a bill.
 Offer to speak with the legislator or regulator by providing a telephone number where you can be reached.
 Veterinarians generally are viewed in a positive light and are seen as experts on animal health issues.
 If contacted by the policy maker or a staff member, be sure to make the time to talk or visit with that person.

-Letters should be written on your stationary or that of your practice.
+Letters should be written on your stationery or that of your practice.
 Use your own words and personal examples.
 Form letters that look alike don't have the same impact.